FireTyrant/SQL-Portfolio-Projects/project-1/Journal.md

+Date: March 14th, 2025:

-Cleaning and Uploading Data for SQL Analysis
+Title: Cleaning and Uploading Data for SQL Analysis

 For my Coursera project, I needed to demonstrate basic SQL commands—SELECT, FROM, and WHERE—using BigQuery with a public dataset.
 I initially chose a dataset containing San Francisco 311 requests, but I quickly ran into a problem: the most recent data only went up to August 2024, which wasn't current enough for my needs.
 So, I downloaded the latest dataset directly from the San Francisco 311 website, ensuring I had the most up-to-date information.